Quentin Tarantino Movies Ranked

 Film fans worldwide either love him or hate him, but no one can deny that Quentin Tarantino’s work has had a profound impact on the film industry and popular culture over the past thirty years.

-In this special edition of Ranked, we will be looking at all 10 of the famous filmmaker’s directorial projects – which means, yes, we will be including Kill Bill as 2 movies – and we will be judging each from great to outstanding based upon artistic merit and social significance.
+In this special edition of Ranked, we at The Film Magazine are looking at all 10 of the famous filmmaker’s directorial projects – which means, yes, we will be including Kill Bill as 2 movies – and we will be judging each from great to outstanding based upon artistic merit and social significance.

 Tarantino’s latest picture takes place in 1960s Hollywood and acts as a tribute to the movies the filmmaker was raised on.
 With homages being paid to the stars of the sixties, Tarantino provides this somewhat fantastical fairy tale with his usual tropes and style.
 Starring Tarantino patrons Leonardo DiCaprio and Brad Pitt, and introducing Margot Robbie to the Tarantino-verse as Sharon Tate, Once Upon a Time in Hollywood is an entertaining spectacle with a characteristically grizzly end that is to be loved so much more or ever so slightly less than Tarantino’s other work depending on how much you enjoy what he has already made.